istio/old_mixer_repo/doc/dev/adapter-development-walkthrough.md

 # Step 4: Write business logic into your adapter.

 Print Instance and associated Type information in the file configured via adapter config.
-This requires storing the metric type information during configure-time and using it during request-time.
-To add this functionality into 'mysampleadapter.go'`, `copy the following code and the bold text shows the newly added code.
+This requires storing the metric type information at configuration-time and using it at request-time.
+To add this functionality, update file mysampleadapter.go to look like the following.
+Note the bold text shows the newly added code.

 <pre>
 package mysampleadapter